 - All students are expected to display professionalism, in preparation for hospital work.
 That means arriving on time, remaining quiet when others are speaking, and paying attention to whoever has the floor in the classroom. - Students are expected to attend and be prepared for all regularly scheduled classes.
-If a student knows in advance that he or she will need to leave early, the student should notify the instructor before the class period begins. - Students are expected to treat faculty and fellow students with respect.
-For example, students must not disrupt class by leaving and reentering during class, must not distract class by making noise, and must be attentive to comments being made by the instructor and by peers. - Never speak while the instructor is speaking. - Disruptive behavior will not be tolerated. - Students engaging in disruptive behavior in class will be asked to leave and may be subject to other penalties if the behavior continues.
+If a student knows in advance that he or she will need to leave early, he or she should notify the instructor before the class period begins. - Students are expected to treat faculty and fellow students with respect.
+For example, students must not disrupt class by leaving and reentering during class, must not distract class by making noise, and must be attentive to comments being made by the instructor and by peers. - Never speak while the instructor is speaking. - Disruptive behavior will not be tolerated.
+Students engaging in disruptive behavior in class will be asked to leave and may be subject to other penalties if the behavior continues. - No eating, sleeping or personal grooming is permitted during lecture and ultrasound laboratory classes.

-- No eating, sleeping or personal grooming is permitted during lecture and ultrasound laboratory classes. - Drinks only in closed container. - Please turn off your cell phones. - If you use a computer in class, please use it only to take notes, to access course materials from the course webpage, or to locate information relevant to the class discussion. - Do not use your computer to surf the web, check emails, or send/receive text messages, as these activities are distracting to those around you (and decrease your chances of getting the most out of your time in class). - To encourage the free flow of conversation, no part of any class may be recorded on audio or video media without the permission of the instructor.
-You may record notes by hand or by typing into a mobile computer. - The presence of guests to listen to any part of a class requires the consent of the instructor.
+Drinks only in closed container.

+- Please turn off your cell phones. - If you use a computer in class, please use it only to take notes, to access course materials from the course webpage, or to locate information relevant to the class discussion. - Do not use your computer to surf the web, check emails, or send/receive text messages, as these activities are distracting to those around you (and decrease your chances of getting the most out of your time in class). - To encourage the free flow of conversation, no part of any class may be recorded on audio or video media without the permission of the instructor.
+You may record notes by hand or by typing into a mobile computer. - The presence of guests to listen to any part of a class requires the consent of the instructor. - Read the section that is to be covered in class BEFORE the lecture to better understand examples being worked in class. - Take a look at the assigned homework problems before attending class. - Read the section one more time after class and then try the homework problems.